ntampouratzisSYN/RED-SEA/MPICH-on-COSSIM.md

 node2:1

 ## 8. Create Scripts in order to execute the MPI application
+The following 3 scripts are used in order to execute the MPI application without VEF traces (in case you would like to execute the application with VEF traces, please go to Step 9).
 ### 1. Setup the correct hostname in all gem5 nodes (through node0)

 ```